Table of Contents

 Deepfakes primarily fall into three categories: face-swapping, audio, and text-based.

-Technologies Behind Deepfakes
+Key Technologies Behind Deepfake Creation

 C2PA’s Initiative to Counter Deepfakes